 Section I: Board Membership

 The Executive Board shall include 9-10 members, all elected by the supporting members of PLPAA to serve two-year terms.
-These members shall include: 1) President, 2) First Vice President, 3) Second Vice President, 4) Treasurer, 5) Recording Secretary, and 6) Corresponding Secretary, 7) Web Manager, 8) Immediate Past President, and 9&10) two Members-at-Large.
+These members shall include: 1) President, 2) First Vice President, 3) Second Vice President, 4) Treasurer, 5) Recording Secretary, 6) Corresponding Secretary, 7) Web Manager, 8) Immediate Past President, and 9&10) two Members-at-Large.
 A Board quorum will consist of one more than half the board or 6 members.

 Section II: Duties of the Executive Board